JavaMatrix/HarvestCraft/README.md

 There's multiple different ways to do this, shown here is just one.

-This is assuming you already cloned the repository locally.
+This is assuming you already cloned or downloaded the repository locally.

 ### Set up MinecraftForge ###